Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-democracy.md

 ever), this means that any tokens bonded will be locked for an indeterminate amount of time.

 > Proposals cannot be revoked by the proposer, even if they never turn into a referendum.
 It is
-> important to realize that there is no guarantee that DOT you use for proposing or seconding a
+> important to realize that there is no guarantee that SOLAR you use for proposing or seconding a
 > proposal will be returned to that account in any given timeframe.

 On AXIASolar Apps you can use the "Democracy" tab to make a new proposal.
 In order to submit a